Islah Jad

-Islah Jad (born 1951) is a tenured Assistant Professor of Gender and Development at Birzeit University.
+Islah Jad (born 1951) is a tenured assistant professor of Gender and Development at Birzeit University.
 She is also the co-founder and current Director of the Institute of Women’s Studies at Birzeit and a Core Group Member of the Arab Families Working Group.
 A prominent figure in the Palestinian women’s movement, Jad also helped to establish the Women’s Affair Centre in Gaza and Nablus, Les Amies du Francis, the Child Corner project in el-Bireh, and the WATC (Women’s Affairs Technical Committee).
 Jad carried out Gender Consultancy for the United Nations Development Programme and was a co-author of the United Nation’s Arab Human Development Report of 2005.
 She earned a bachelor's degree in political science from Cairo University, a master's degree in political theory from the University of Nantes, and a Ph.D. in gender and development studies from the University of London.
-In July, 2009 Jad received AMIDEAST’s Teaching Excellence Award.

 WATC was established in 1992 in Ramallah, West Bank.